tatra-labs/Travel-Adivisor-Keyveve/README.md

 - **Caching**: Redis for performance optimization
 - **Containerized**: Full Docker support for easy deployment

+## 🎯 Features in Action

+### ✨ What Makes This Special

+- **🧠 Smart Context Memory**: The AI remembers your previous requests and maintains destination context
+- **💰 Real-time Cost Optimization**: Dynamic budget adjustments with live cost parsing
+- **🌍 Multi-Destination Intelligence**: Supports Kyoto, Tokyo, Paris, Barcelona, Orlando, and more
+- **🔄 Seamless Refinements**: Click "Make it cheaper" and watch the AI optimize your existing plan
+- **📊 Consistent Cost Display**: Budget breakdown and daily itinerary costs always match

+### 🎬 See It Live

+The demo video above shows the complete user journey from initial travel planning to budget refinements, demonstrating the AI's ability to maintain context and provide consistent, accurate cost information.

 ## 🚀 Quick Start

 ### Prerequisites